Your Home-Based Business Needs the Right Space to Thrive

 Go to the garage.

 If you don’t have a bedroom or other finished area to convert to an office, it’s time to start looking at unused space.
 Many people find that their garage offers just this.
-When you want to convert your garage or outbuilding into a productive work room, start with heating and air.
-Your temperature control not only keeps you comfortable, but can also help protect your equipment from extreme hot and cold.
-You’ll then want to clear out the space as well as possible and clean your area so that you are not staring at clutter all day.
+When you want to convert your garage or outbuilding into a productive workroom, start with heating and air.
+Your temperature control not only keeps you comfortable but can also help protect your equipment from extreme heat and cold.
+You’ll then want to clear out space as well as possible and clean your area so that you are not staring at clutter all day.

 Building may be better.